waylonflinn/libris/README.md

 The first argument to the `execute` function is the name of a file in the `scripts` directory.
 This file should contain the lua code you want to execute.
-Second argument is an array of arguments to pass to the script (node-redis style).
-Third argument is the ubiquitous node callback.
+The second argument is an array of arguments to pass to the script (node-redis style).
+The final argument is the ubiquitous node callback.

 ## Usage